-Over the past year, Coral Tech has been trialing a pilot project with a number of physically-disabled people at various care-homes around Cape Town.
-With a wonderful group of pilot candidates, we installed voice-activated devices in their rooms and integrated these devices with various smart devices to control lights, TVs, plugs etc. Right away, our candidates found they had a major improvement in their independence, dramatically lowering the need for them to call for assistance for many of their daily activities.
+During 2017, Coral Tech tested VoQoL systems at various care-homes around Cape Town.
+With a wonderful group of volunteer test candidates, we installed voice-activated devices in their rooms, integrating these devices with various smart devices to control lights, TVs, fans, radios etc. As soon as the installations were completed, our candidates found they could now control many of the functions in their rooms just by speaking to the voice device.
+It’s a simple as saying “turn on the light” or “turn on channel 2”.
+This provided a major improvement in their personal independence, dramatically lowering the need for them to call for assistance for many of their daily activities.

-For those who have speech impediments, we built software that can “speak” to the voice activated devices for them.
-We’re now beta-testing a new app that will allow our VoQoL users to request almost any South African radio station and also, we’re working on an electronic device that will assist paraplegics with limited or no speech, and only limited hand fine motor control, to enable them to benefit from the system as well.
-With these additional software and hardware developments, the aim is to make these voice-activated functions available to as many physically-disabled people as possible.
+We’re now beta-testing a new app that will allow our VoQoL users to request almost any South African radio station and also, we’re working on an electronic device that will assist paraplegic individuals with limited or no speech and only limited hand fine motor control, to enable them to benefit from the system as well.
+With these additional software and hardware developments, the aim is to make these voice-activated functions available to as many mobility-impaired people as possible.

-Through our pilot work, it became apparent to the care-home management that, not only will VoQoL system implementations assist each resident, but there is also a measurable advantage for the carers.
-By giving greater independence to each resident, the carers’ time is now freed-up so they can complete other tasks.
-Since many homes have limited staff, this time-saving represents a significant benefit.
+Through our pilot work, it became apparent to the care-home management that, not only will VoQoL system implementations assist each resident, but there is also a significant advantage for the carers.
+By giving greater independence to each person, the carers’ time is now freed-up so they can complete other tasks.

 Having proven that value of the VoQoL system, Coral Tech is now working with a number of care-homes to raise funds to install the system in as many rooms with each home as possible.
 For those wanting to contribute to the QuadPara Association’s fundraising efforts, you can go to https://www.backabuddy.co.za/champion/project/voqol-voice-activated-quality-of-life